History of Bolivia (1964–1982): Revolutionary nationalism: Ovando and Torres

 The main feature of Torres's presidency was a lack of authority.
 Rather than taking the initiative on policies, Torres primarily reacted to pressure from different groups.
 His minister of interior, Jorge Gallardo Lozada, labeled the Torres government the "ten months of emergency".

 Torres hoped to retain civilian support by moving to the left.
 He nationalized some United States property, such as the waste-processing operation of the Catavi tin mines and the Matilde zinc mine, and he ordered the Peace Corps, a United States program, out of Bolivia.
 While limiting United States influence in Bolivia, Torres increased cooperation with the Soviet Union and its allies in the economic and technical sectors.

-Because of his lack of a clear strategy and political experience, however, Torres soon alienated all sectors of Bolivian society.
-He found it very difficult to organize groups on the left because they confronted him with demands that he could not meet, such as giving them half of all cabinet seats.
+However, because of his lack of a clear strategy and political experience, Torres soon alienated all sectors of Bolivian society.
+He found it difficult to organize groups on the left because they confronted him with demands he could not meet, such as giving them half of all cabinet seats.
 The workers, students, and parties of the left wanted a socialist state and saw the Torres government only as a step in that direction.
 In June 1970, the Torres regime established the Popular Assembly (Asamblea Popular) in an attempt to form an alternative popular government.
 Consisting mainly of representatives of workers' and peasants' organizations, the Popular Assembly was intended to serve as a base for the radical transformation of society.
 However, the left remained divided by ideological differences and rivalry for leadership.
 They could not agree on controversial issues dealing with full worker participation in state and private enterprises, the creation of armed militias, and the establishment of popular tribunals having legal jurisdiction over crimes against the working class.
 No consensus was achieved, and many delegates, resenting the lack of power to enforce the resolutions and running short of funds, returned home prematurely.
 The Popular Assembly did, however, succeed in weakening the government by creating a climate in which popular organizations acted independently from the state.

 Torres's hope of placating conservative opposition by avoiding radical change did not win him the support of the right, especially of the powerful business community.
 Conservative groups unified in their opposition because they saw a chance for a political comeback in alliance with rightist officers.
 The military, in turn, became increasingly polarized because of their discontent with Torres's chaotic leadership.
 Torres had cut the defense budget to free money for education and allowed civilian interference in strictly military matters.
 He often permitted military disobedience to go unpunished.
 The last step of institutional decay was a manifesto written during the last weeks of the Torres regime by a group of junior officers who questioned military authority.
 It resulted in widespread military support for the coup on August 21, 1971, by Colonel Hugo Banzer Suárez, the former Military Academy commander whom Torres had exiled.